this-vijay/this-vijay.github.io/science.md

 ## December Solstice

-I co-wrote and illustrated this children's piece on the December Solstice.
-It is published in Hindi in <i>Chakmak</i> and in Tamil in <i>Thulir</i>.
+I co-wrote and illustrated this piece for children about the December Solstice.
+It has been published in Hindi in <a href="https://www.eklavya.in/magazine-activity/chakmak-magazine/629-chakmak-2021/4331-chakmak-december-2021"><i>Chakmak</i></a> and in Tamil in <i>Thulir</i>.

  <img src="../images/science/december-solstice.jpg" class="shrinkToFit">